urgdog/urg.systems/thonks/homelab.md

 Not to deflect blame.
-But to ensure stability of their realm, and to not catch eyebrow raise of doom when purchasing a 20 amp breaker when on what started as a gardening trip to home depot. (look 10 amps is just not enough)
+But to ensure stability of their realm, and to not catch eyebrow raise of doom when purchasing a 20 amp breaker and 100 ft of romex when on what started as a gardening trip to home depot.
+(10 amps is just not enough ok)

 You don't need to know what I have in my lab, but it's ancient crap - I list this just to say you don't need to blow thousands: